Poeta, Autora, y Mala

 Jaimé Korima Rodriguez is an LA native, QTBIPOC Punk, disabled, nonbinary Jota, descendent of Cali, Colombian and Raramuri peoples of Chihuahua, Mexico.

-Jaimé was special featured in The HuffPost Latino Voices and interviewed in ELLE Magazine, published in The LA Local and most recently, featured on the cover of Fullerton Magazine.
+Jaimé was special featured in The HuffPost Latino Voices, published in The LA Local and featured on the cover of Fullerton MagazinePride edition.
+Most recently Jaime was signed to Riots of Roses Publishing House, their forth coming second book, Jota Historias: Poetic Magic will be released in 2027.

 Support Jaimés latest features & publications